continuedev/continue/docs/docs/docs/chat/how-to-use-it.md

 ## Start a fresh session for a new task

-Once you complete a task and want to start a new one, press `cmd/ctrl + L` to begin a new session, ensuring only relevant context for the next task is provided to the LLM.
+Once you complete a task and want to start a new one, press `cmd/ctrl + L` (VS Code) or `cmd/ctrl + J` (JetBrains) to begin a new session, ensuring only relevant context for the next task is provided to the LLM.

 ## Switch between different models